 When you use libcurl to do HTTP requests, it'll pass along a series of headers automatically.
-It might be good for you to know and understand these.
-You can replace or remove them by using the CURLOPT\HTTPHEADER option.
+It might be good for you to know and understand these ones.
+You can replace or remove them by using the CUR-LOPT_HTTPHEADER option.

-Host This header is required by HTTP 1.1 and even many 1.0 servers and should be the name of the server we want to talk to.
-This includes the port number if anything but default.
+- Host This header is required by HTTP 1.1 and even many 1.0 servers and should be the name of the server we want to talk to.
+This includes the port number if anything but default. - Pragma "no-cache".
+Tells a possible proxy to not grab a copy from the cache but to fetch a fresh one.

-Accept "\/\".
+Accept "/".